Skip Header

 Transferring final salary pensions to Fidelity

-Important information - the value of investments can go down as well as up, so you may get back less than you invest.
-The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
+Important information - the value of investments can go down as well as up, so you may not get back the amount you originally invest.
+You cannot normally access your money in a SIPP until age 55 (57 from 2028).
+It's important to understand that pension transfers are a complex area and may not be suitable for everyone.
 Before going ahead with a pension transfer, we strongly recommend that you undertake a full comparison of the benefits, charges and features offered.
-Please read our pension transfer factsheet.
+To find out what else you should consider before transferring, please read our pension transfer factsheet.
 This information is not a personal recommendation for any particular product, service or course of action.
-If you’re in any doubt about whether a pension transfer is suitable for your circumstances we strongly suggest that you seek advice from Fidelity’s retirement service or an authorised financial adviser of your choice.
+If you are in any doubt about whether a pension transfer is suitable for your circumstances we strongly suggest that you seek advice from one of Fidelity’s advisers or an authorised financial adviser of your choice.
 Fidelity will only accept transfers from defined benefit pension schemes if you have taken financial advice and it confirms it is in your best interests to transfer.
+Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change in the future.

-Transferring a pension that contains any kind of promise or guarantee requires careful consideration.
-This is because the benefits are normally lost once you transfer and cannot usually be reinstated.
-The value of some benefits can be substantial and a transfer, giving them up, may prove to be both costly and inappropriate.
+Transferring a DB pension that contains any kind of promise or guarantee requires careful consideration.
+This is because the safeguarded benefits are lost once you transfer and cannot be reinstated.
+The value of some of these guaranteed benefits can be substantial and giving them up, by transferring to a Self-Invested Personal Pension (SIPP), may prove to be both costly and inappropriate.

 Important considerations if you are thinking about transferring